gnuradio/greps/grep-0015-remove-swig.md

 - though pybind11 supports custom container classes including boost::shared_ptr, there are some issues with proper downcasting, so std::shared_ptr should be used globally
 - overloaded functions do not get handled automatically require more verbose function pointer casting in the binding definitions - this can be added to the automated tools

-### Options for a replacement:
-- Boost.Python with auto-generated files (blocktool could be useful here)
-- PyBind11 is similar to Boost.Python.
-It's header-only and could be shipped with GNU Radio instead of making it a dependency.
-It would still require auto-generated files as with Boost.Python.